oyemello/HYSA-Reports/README.md

 Production-ready proof of concept that benchmarks American Express High Yield Savings against peer banks, projects 3/6/12 month outcomes, and publishes a Gemini-authored executive narrative.
 GitHub Actions refreshes the `/data` artifacts and deploys the Vite + React dashboard to GitHub Pages.

 ## Key capabilities
-- Crawl NerdWallet to discover competitors, then verify APYs against official product pages with crawl4ai + graceful fallbacks.
+- Crawl NerdWallet to discover competitors, then verify APYs against official product pages with Playwright rendering plus hardened HTTP fallbacks.
 - Maintain `/data/latest.json` and append history snapshots for reproducible timelines.
 - Compute peer medians/p75 overlays, AmEx spreads, and simple SARIMAX-based funding/NIM outlooks.
 - Generate Gemini JSON narratives (with offline fallback) that are rendered in the SPA and included verbatim in the PDF snapshot.